-The Patrick O’Hara Fellowship was awarded to Thomas Kessinger.
-The fellowship was created in honor of Patrick O’ Hara, an attorney and 1982 law school graduate who worked with the Natural Resources Division of the Utah Attorney General’s Office, where he was dedicated to the sensible management of Utah’s natural resources.
-The O’Hara Fellowship provides comprehensive financial support and mentoring to promising natural resources law students and young lawyers.
+The Patrick O’Hara Fellowship was awarded to second year student Carter Moore The fellowship was created in honor of Patrick O’ Hara, an attorney and 1982 law school graduate who worked with the Natural Resources Division of the Utah Attorney General’s Office, where he was dedicated to the sensible management of Utah’s natural resources.
+The O’Hara Fellowship provides comprehensive financial support and mentoring to promising law students and young lawyers seeking a career in natural resources law.
 The program contains three parts: a summer clerkship; a law school merit scholarship; and a two-year position practicing natural resources law in the Attorney General’s Office after graduation.

-The Ali Reza Khazeni Fellowship in Environmental Law went to Catherine Danley, Connor Plant, and Gordon Rowe.
+The Ali Reza Khazeni Fellowship in Environmental Law went to Caitlin Imhoff.
 The Fellowship was established by the Khazeni family in memory of Reza Ali Khazeni, who was committed to nature conservation and preservation of the environment.
-The fellowship provides an award to students who work for a governmental agency or non-profit environmental organization.
+The fellowship provides an award to students who spend the summer working for a non-profit environmental organization.

-The Anderson Fellowship in Oil & Gas went to current Kody Condos.
+The Anderson Fellowship in Oil & Gas went to Emma Noverr.
 The Anderson Fellowship in Oil & Gas is provided through the generosity of the Anderson Hatch Foundation, in honor of G.W.
 Anderson, known by his peers as “a pioneer in Utah’s oil and gas industry.”
 The Fellowship provides a scholarship and a paid summer internship in the Oil and Gas Law practice group of Holland and Hart LLP.